Skip to Content

 Except as set forth below, each individual residence must have its own meter.
 Sub-service from a metered line is not permitted.
 Metered water lines may not be extended to serve another residence or place of business.

-Meters may not be located above the first or ground floor level under any circumstances.
+Meters may not be located above the first or ground floor level.
 No water meters may be installed in a crawl space under a residence.

-The water meter shall be located in the basement or mechanical / utility room if one is available.
+The water meter will be located in the basement or mechanical / utility room if one is available.

 The water meter shall be placed where the water service line comes through the basement wall or basement floor.
 Where no basement is provided, the meter shall be placed where the service line comes through the floor of the mechanical / utility room.